Getting Started with the µTest++ Testing Framework

 To be reproducible, an operation must remain stable over time and across different environments.
 In other words, if the same operation is repeated after some time, possibly on a different machine or platform, the resulting behaviour must be functionally equivalent.

-In this context, embedded refers exclusively to bare-metal systems, not embedded Linux, which necessitates a different approach for building Linux user-space applications.
+In this context, the term embedded pertains specifically to bare-metal systems, excluding embedded Linux.
+The latter requires an entirely distinct methodology for developing Linux user-space applications.

-The open-source µTest++ Testing Framework project is hosted on GitHub as
+The open-source µTest++ Testing Framework project is available

 micro-os-plus/micro-test-plus-xpack.